Hobospider132/hobospider132/README.md

 ### Current projects

-- WrathOfTheGods (On hold until I have the time to get a VM going)
+- ~~WrathOfTheGods (On hold until I have the time to get a VM going)~~ (Need someone to help me make a game or smth to go with it)
+- MahiruOS (Working on designs rn)
-- MahiruOS (Starting it when I get a chance)
+- MahiruOS site (Need to do a few things here)